Family and Domestic Violence Policy

 It’s free, confidential and convenient.
 Available nationally by phone or video call.

-• have applied for (including obtaining a quote for) a TIO Retail Insurance product underwritten by Allianz
+• have applied for (including obtaining a quote for) a Retail Insurance or Life Insurance product underwritten by Allianz or Allianz Life;

-• have been issued with a TIO Retail Insurance product that is underwritten by Allianz
+• have been issued with a Retail Insurance or Life Insurance product that is underwritten by Allianz or Allianz Life; or

-• are Relevant Third Parties to a TIO Retail Insurance product that is underwritten by Allianz
+• are Relevant Third Parties to a Retail Insurance or Life Insurance product that is underwritten by Allianz or Allianz Life.

-2. a third party not of the type listed in a), who TIO is recovering money from under a TIO Retail Insurance product underwritten by Allianz
+2. a third party not of the type listed in a) who Allianz is recovering money from under a Retail Insurance product underwritten by TIO; or

-3. a third party not of the type listed in a), who are seeking damages from customers of a Retail Insurance product underwritten by Allianz
+3. a third party not of the type listed in a) who are seeking damages from customers of a Retail Insurance product underwritten by TIO.